insightsengineering/coverage-action/README.md

 * `exclude-detailed-coverage`:

-  _Description_: Whether a detailed coverage report should excluded from the PR comment.
+  _Description_: Whether a detailed coverage report should be excluded from the PR comment.
 The detailed coverage report contains the following information per file: number of code statements, number of statements not covered by any test, coverage percentage, and line numbers not covered by any test.